Domains of commutative C*-subalgebras: C*-algebras

-\begin{thm} The following are equivalent for C*-algebras: \begin{enumerate} \item $A$ is scattered; \item each $C \in \CC(A)$ is approximately finite-dimensional; \item each $C \in \CC(A)$ has totally disconnected spectrum; \item each maximal $C \in \CC(A)$ has scattered spectrum; \item no $C \in \CC(A)$ has spectrum $[0,1]$. \end{enumerate} \end{thm} \begin{proof} The equivalence between (1) and (2) follows from~\cite[2.2]{kusuda:scattered}, and the equivalence between (2) and (3) is proven in Lemma~\ref{lem:commutativeAFistotallydisconnected}.
+\begin{theorem} The following are equivalent for C*-algebras: \begin{enumerate} \item[(1)] $A$ is scattered; \item[(2)] each $C \in \CC(A)$ is approximately finite-dimensional; \item[(3)] each $C \in \CC(A)$ has totally disconnected spectrum; \item[(4)] each maximal $C \in \CC(A)$ has scattered spectrum; \item[(5)] no $C \in \CC(A)$ has spectrum $[0,1]$. \end{enumerate} \end{theorem} \begin{proof} It follows from~\cite[Theorem 2.2]{kusuda:scattered} that (1) implies (2).
+The converse follows from \cite[Theorem 2.3]{kusuda:AF}.
+The equivalence between (2) and (3) is proven in Proposition~\ref{prop:commutativeAFistotallydisconnected}.
+By the same proposition, (2) implies (5).
+We show that (5) implies (4) by contraposition.
+Assume that some maximal commutative C*-subalgebra $M$ has non-scattered spectrum $X$.
+Then there is a continuous surjection $X \to [0,1]$, and it follows that $M$, and hence $A$, has a commutative C*-subalgebra whose spectrum is (homeomorphic to) $[0,1]$.
+Finally, we show that (4) implies (3).
 Assume that all maximal commutative C*-subalgebras have scattered spectrum.
-Since by Zorn's lemma every commutative C*-subalgebra is contained in a maximal one, it follows from~\cite[12.24]{fabianetal:functionalanalysis} that all commutative C*-subalgebras have scattered and hence totally disconnected spectra.
-Conversely, suppose that every commutative C*-subalgebra has totally disconnected spectra and let $C$ be a maximal commutative C*-subalgebra.
-Since every C*-subalgebra of $C$ has totally disconnected spectrum, there can be no C*-subalgebra of $C$ with spectrum homeomorphic to $[0,1]$.
-It now follows that $C$ has scattered spectrum~\cite[8.5.4]{semadeni:banachspaces}, which establishes the equivalence of (3) and (4).
-We show that (1) implies (5) by contraposition.
-Assume that $A$ has a commutative C*-subalgebra with spectrum $[0,1]$, and write $a \colon [0,1] \to [0,1]$ for the self-adjoint element $a(x)=x$ of $A$.
-Because $\sigma(a) = [0,1]$ is uncountable, $A$ cannot be scattered.
-Finally, we show that (5) implies (4) by contraposition.
-Assume that some maximal commutative C*-subalgebra $M$ has non-scattered spectrum $X$.
-Then there is a continuous surjection $X \to [0,1]$, and it follows that $M$, and hence $A$, has a commutative C*-subalgebra whose spectrum is (homeomorphic to) $[0,1]$. \end{proof}
+Since by Zorn's lemma every commutative C*-subalgebra is contained in a maximal one, it follows from~\cite[Lemma 12.24]{fabianetal:functionalanalysis} that all commutative C*-subalgebras have scattered and hence totally disconnected spectrum. \end{proof}